blahosyl/enlightened-publishing/README.md

 ### Contact section

+One core principle of B2B marketing is to offer as many possibilities for connecting with the company as possible.
+In the spirit of this, the website features both a Calendly widget for scheduling meetings with the client, and a contact form for getting in touch by email.

+The [footer](#footer) has additional contact links to the client's social media profiles.

 Since the client does not have a CMS/email system set up yet, but wants to offer a way for potential partners to reach out to him before this gets implemented, we decided to integrate [Calendly](https://calendly.com/) into this section, so that people interested in the workshop can set up an online meeting with the client with an automatic [Google Meet](https://meet.google.com/) link.

 The Calendly widget is integrated into the site, and styled in alignment and color.
 In larger screens, there is an a white margin around the calendar element, which disappears on smaller screens.
 To keep the widget distinct, I have added a white border to it for smaller screens.

+### Footer

+contact links to the client's social media profiles.

 ### Color scheme